-The DCED is also spearheading international work on results measurement in PSD interventions.
+The DCED is spearheading international work on results measurement in PSD interventions.
 In consultation with field-based experts, it has developed the DCED Standard for Results Measurement that provides a common framework for measuring programmes’ results in practical yet credible ways.
-It is now implemented by more than 150 private sector development programmes globally and a growing library of supporting documentation and advice is available on the DCED website.
-The DCED’s third Global Seminar on Results Measurement in 2016 brought together 130 funders, practitioners and researchers from around the world to discuss the state-of-the-art and cutting-edge thinking in measuring results.
-The fourth in the series, in February 2018, was fully subscribed with 150 participants.
+It is now implemented by more than 150 programmes globally and a growing library of supporting documentation and advice is available on the DCED website.

-Other achievements include agreement and publication of Practical Guidance on Supporting Business Environment Reforms and complementary guidelines (e.g. on the informal economy); the development of an inter-agency training course on PSD in Fragile and Conflict-Affected Environments; and reviews of experience and effective practice in donor funds and facilities for partnering with the private sector.
-To learn more about the content of the DCED’s work, please refer to the introduction to the DCED here.
+Other achievements include agreement and publication of Practical Guidance on Supporting Business Environment Reforms and complementary guidelines (e.g. on the informal economy); the development of an inter-agency training course on PSD in Fragile and Conflict-Affected Environments; and reviews of experience and effective practice in engaging with the private sector, including guidelines on demonstrating additionality.

 How members benefit from the DCED

 The DCED also offers many services that are exclusive to member agencies.
-Thematic discussions with international technical experts at DCED Annual Meetings, for example on employment creation and mega-trends in private sector development, help to facilitate frank exchanges and inform members’ work.
+Thematic discussions with international technical experts at DCED Annual Meetings, most recently on youth employment, help to facilitate frank exchanges and inform members’ work.
 At Annual Meetings, members also vote on the DCED’s strategy, scope of work and planned activities, and elect the five members of the Executive Committee (ExCo).

 By joining the DCED, agencies are not only able to learn from each other, but also to influence agreement on effective practice across various PSD approaches.
-In addition to Annual Meetings, opportunities for technical exchange on substantive issues exist in particular in the DCED’s thematic working groups, which currently focus on Results Measurement, Business Environment Reform, Green Growth, and Women’s Economic Empowerment.
+In addition to Annual Meetings, opportunities for technical exchange on substantive issues exist in particular in the DCED’s thematic working groups, which currently focus on Private Sector Engagement, Market Systems Development, Results Measurement, Business Environment Reform, Green Growth, and Women’s Economic Empowerment.
 The DCED also provides a valuable forum for members to network with other agencies, present their own agency experiences and plan joint projects.